Thunder Tiger

+Thunder Tiger Corporation (雷虎科技股份有限公司 (Léi Hǔ Kējì Gǔfèn Yǒuxiàn Gōngsī)) is a Taiwanese manufacturer of radio controlled models for the consumer market and more serious uncrewed vehicles for the government/defense market.

 History

 Thunder Tiger Group was founded in Taichung in 1979.
 In 1997 it was involved in a takeover of ACE R/C corporation in America.
 Its 1/8 EB4 car was honored as an Offroad Champion of Europe in 1999.
-It established a marketing center in Germany for Europe in 2004 and was involved in a takeover of Associated in America in 2005.
+It established a marketing center in Germany for Europe in 2004 and was involved in a takeover of Associated Electrics in America in 2005.

 In 2012, ThunderTiger set up a new company TTBIO CORP in order to provide the Dental Instruments, accessories, machining parts, and components to customers.

+Following the widespread use of drones in the Russian invasion of Ukraine, the official drone development program was expanded to include non-state owned companies including Thunder Tiger as prime contractors for the first time.
+The government views drones as a destabilizing technology whose adoption would allow Taiwan to asymmetrically counter the threat from the PLA.

+Thunder Tiger had a booth at the 2023 and 2024 Association of the United States Army's annual trade show.
+In 2023 they displayed only reconnaissance drones but in 2024 both reconnaissance and suicide drones were exhibited.
+They also exhibited a naval surface drone in 2024.

+Auterion's drone software has been integrated with Thunder Tiger's Overkill FPV drone.
+Thunder Tiger and Auterion's initial agreement covers 25,000 drones for both the Taiwanese and export markets.

+Products

+Civilian

+Thunder Tiger is the maker of MT4-G3, Raptor e720, Ghost+ drone, and R/C submarine - Neptune SB-1.